'Sopranos' actor thanks SCOTUS for 'allowing' him to 'discriminate', makes announcement about his work - ExBulletin

 SUPREME COURT RULES AGAINST BIDEN STUDENT LOAN DEBT

-In a 6-3 decision released on Friday, the Supreme Court ruled in favor of entertainer Lorie Smith, who sued the state over its anti-discrimination law that barred businesses offering sales or other accommodations to the public from refuse service based on a client’s sexual orientation. .
+In a 6-3 decision released on Friday, the Supreme Court ruled in favor by artist Lorie Smith, who sued the state over its anti-discrimination law prohibiting businesses offering sales or other accommodations to the public from refusing service because of a customer’s sexual orientation.

 Judge Neil Gorsuch is the author of the majority opinion, who said that “In this case, Colorado is seeking to compel an individual to speak in a manner consistent with his views but challenging his conscience on a matter of major significance.”